dougeby/IntuneDocs/intune/quickstart-create-custom-role.md

 7. Choose **Scope (Groups)** > **Select groups to include** > choose a group that includes all employees normally assigned security policies or profiles.
 8. Choose **Select** > **OK** > **OK**.

-Now everyone in the group is a member of the *Secerity operations* role and can review the following information about a device: corporate device identifiers, device compliance policies, device configurations, and organization information.
+Now everyone in the group is a member of the *Security operations* role and can review the following information about a device: corporate device identifiers, device compliance policies, device configurations, and organization information.

 ## Clean up resources